Welcome to NTPS!

 - 13 Elementary Schools (Pre-K through 5th grade)

-- 5 Middle Schools, including a performing arts magnet school (6th through 8th grade)
+- 4 Middle Schools, including (6th through 8th grade)

 - 3 Comprehensive High Schools (9th through 12th grade)

 We love our community!
-During the 2018-19 school year, NTPS Volunteers contributed more than 53,000 hours of their time to students!
+Over 6,500 NTPS Volunteers contribute their time to students each school year.
 Become a Volunteer!Each of our schools has at least one Partner in Education.
 This program pairs community businesses with schools in their area to help supply programs, support, volunteers and more!

 District Mission Statement